-- Some people love the look of concrete some don’t this one is subjective.
+- Some people love the look of exposed concrete some don’t.
+This one is subjective.

-- You can build facades of of any material over concrete or expose the concrete.
+- You can build facades of any material over concrete or expose the concrete.

 - Flood Zones

-- I have always held by my belief that the most important aspect of sustainability is building something that lasts a very long time.
+- I have always believed that the most important aspect of sustainability is building something that lasts a very long time.
 Concrete is perfect in this regard.